keu/docs/astro/log-in-to-astro.md

 2. In the top navigation bar, click the name of your current Organization.
 3. Click **Switch Organization**.
 4. Select the Organization that you want to switch to.

+## Frequently asked questions

+### Where is the option to log in using single sign-on (SSO)?

+If SSO is enabled for your domain, then you can enter your email on the `https://cloud.astronomer.io` login page and click **Continue** to access Astro through your IdP login page.

+### I no longer see the option to login with a username and password.
+Is that expected?

+If SSO is enabled for your email domain, then authenticating with a username and password is no longer an option.
+This allows your team to manage users only through your IdP.

+### After I enter my email and click Continue, I am prompted for a password.
+Is this expected?

+It's likely that your Organization has not configured SSO for your email domain.
+If this is the case, you can authenticate using Google, GitHub, or username/password as long as you've been invited to the Organization.

+### Why do I see the error “User is not assigned to this application” when I log in through SSO?

+This error indicates that your Organization you have not been assigned to Astro through your IdP.
+Contact your administrator to be added either through your IdP or through an Astro invite.